Pyrite at a Glance

 Pyritohedral Pyrite

 Twelve-faced crystals (pentagonal dodecahedrons) with slightly rounded faces.
 This form is actually more common than perfect cubes in many deposits.
-Named "pyritohedron" because it was first described from Pyrite specimens.
+It's named "pyritohedron" because it was first described from Pyrite specimens.

 Sun Pyrite (Pyrite Sun)

-Flat, disc-shaped Pyrite formations that resemble golden sunbursts.
-Found primarily in coal mines near Sparta, Illinois.
+Flat, disc-shaped Pyrite formations that look like golden sunbursts.
+Found mainly in coal mines near Sparta, Illinois.
 These are radiating aggregates of Pyrite that formed between layers of shale and coal.
-Each "sun" is unique in size and pattern.
+Each "sun" has its own size and pattern.

 Notable Origins